PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 Client requires that the repository to be private (not open to public).
 The repository will be available for all stakeholders mentioned from previous **Stakeholders** section.

 ## Contact
-If you are a member within any stakeholder groups and don't have access to any links above, please contact Boyi Chen by emaling  u5794300@anu.edu.au.
+If you are a member within any stakeholder groups and don't have access to any links above, please contact Boyi Chen by emaling  u5794300@anu.edu.au or Ethan Stanbury u6048363@anu.edu.au